 Kansai is Japan’s Mid-West.
 Well, technically, it’s the region that lies in the south-central part of the main island of Honshu.
 It is the home of the former imperial capital — Kyoto — as well as to other densely populated urban centers like Osaka and Kobe.
-While Tokyo may be considered the main cultural and economic hub of Japan, Kansai boasts a vibrant counter-culture rooted in rich history.
-They also have a really neat dialect.
+While Tokyo may be considered the main cultural and economic hub of Japan, Kansai is a vibrant counter-weight rooted in a rich history and culture.

 Luckily, you can explore Kansai for cheap — even from Tokyo.
 Here’s how:

-Once you’ve established a base in Kyoto and figured out the rail passes and flights, it’s time for the best part — easy, affordable, and fun day trips into all the magical places Kansai has to offer.
+Once you’ve established a base in (we’re assuming Kyoto) and secured your pass, it’s time for the best part — easy, affordable, and fun day trips into all the magical places Kansai has to offer.

 There are literally countless temples, shrines, and other sightseeing spots in and around Kyoto.
 Almost everything is accessible with the robust bus system in the city, but the city is extremely walkable and bike-able too.
 If you just make it up to the northern part of Kyoto’s Higashiyama district, you will find there the famous Philosopher’s Path — a serene walkway that connects between several famous (and not so famous) temples.